ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 After reaching this waypoint, delay the execution of the next mission command until either the time in seconds has elapsed or the time entered(in the future) is reached.
 Execution of the next mission item then occurs.
-For Copters, they will loiter until then, Rovers hold position.
+For Copters, they will loiter until then, and Rovers hold position.

 **Command parameters**